 A pre-planned itinerary will make your trip go smoother so you can focus on being present, instead of worrying about what train to catch next, or what hotel you’ll be staying at.
 Everything is organized so you can make the most of your time in Italy!

 Most transportation routes will be by train.
 I highly suggest booking your transportation before your trip; here is our full Italy train guide.
 So let’s get to it…where will you be going in Italy?
-Take a look at our top three picks for the best 7-day Italy itinerary.
+Take a look at our top two picks for the best 7-day Italy itinerary.

 Before You Visit Italy